 China is easily the country in which table tennis is most popular.
-For the past fifty years, they have become renowned for dominating at world championship competitions, even winning every single gold medal at the 2008 and 2012 Olympics.
+For the past fifty years, they have become renowned for dominating world championship competitions, even winning every single gold medal at the 2008 and 2012 Olympics.
 Though China’s teams are known for being a powerhouse in such tournaments, they are also well known for producing the most successful individual players in the sport’s history.
-Chinese player Deng Yaping has even won the most professional titles of any table tennis player ever.
+Chinese player Deng Yaping even won the most professional titles of any table tennis player ever.

 Table tennis has also become increasingly popular in Japan, especially as a means of international competition.
-The popular anecdotal explanation of the game’s origins in Japan is that visiting upper class British tennis players would play table tennis inside when it rained.
-Later on, in the 19th century, noted educator Tsuboi Gendo was then tasked with bringing the first official table tennis equipment back from England.
+The popular anecdotal explanation of the game’s origins in Japan is that visiting upper-class British tennis players would play table tennis inside when it rained.
+Later on, in the 19th century, noted educator Tsuboi Gendo was tasked with bringing the first official table tennis equipment back from England.

 Though Korea has been divided into North and South Korea since the 1950-1953 Korean War, the head of the ITTF (International Table Tennis Federation) in the early 90s saw the chance for table tennis to unify.
-The two teams representing North Korea and South Korea unified to compete in the 1991 World Championships, and even won against China in the final match.
-Despite rising political tensions, both Korean teams again used table tennis as a chance to represent a future unity of both countries again twenty years later and competed as a unified team for the 2018 World Championships.
+The two teams representing North Korea and South Korea unified to compete in the 1991 World Championships and even won against China in the final match.
+Despite rising political tensions, both Korean teams used table tennis as a chance to represent future unity of both countries again twenty years later, competing as a unified team for the 2018 World Championships.

-Three years later, in 1992, Rosskopf became the first German to participate at the Olympics (in the men’s singles division).
-That same year, Rosskopf and Fetzner not only played in the men’s doubles division but won silver medals.
-Thanks to their efforts, table tennis in Germany continued to rise and, a decade later, Timo Boll became the first German player to be the number one ranked player in the world (by the ITTF).
+Three years later, in 1992, Rosskopf became the first German to participate in the Olympics.
+That same year, Rosskopf and Fetzner not only made Germany’s first appearance in the men’s doubles division but also won silver medals.
+Thanks to their efforts, table tennis in Germany continued to rise.
+A decade later, Timo Boll became the first German to be the number one-ranked table tennis player in the world (by the ITTF).
 The next year, the renowned German professional sports club Borussia Dortmund established the first national department specifically for table tennis.